orb-community/diode/README.md

 ### Updating the `config.yml` for your discovery

-The `config.yml` should look something like this and the `hosts:` section should be updated with a list of devices (and their credentials) to be discovered.
+The `config.yml` needs to be updated with an inventory of devices to be discovered.
+The file will look something like this, where the `hosts:` section needs to be populated with the list of devices and their credentials that you want to have discovered.

 ```yaml
 diode: